anlowee/Computer-Organization-And-Design/ch 1/homework.md

 although MIPS of P1 > MIPS of P2, P2 CPU time is smaller.

 ## 1.12.4 [10] <§1.10>
-Another common performance fi gure is MFLOPS (millions of fl oating-point operations per second), defi ned as MFLOPS = No. FP operations / (execution time × 1E6) but this fi gure has the same problems as MIPS.
-Assume that 40% of the instructions executed on both P1 and P2 are fl oating-point instructions.
-Find the MFLOPS fi gures for the programs.
+Another common performance figure is MFLOPS (millions of fl oating-point operations per second), defined as MFLOPS = No. FP operations / (execution time × 1E6) but this figure has the same problems as MIPS.
+Assume that 40% of the instructions executed on both P1 and P2 are floating-point instructions.
+Find the MFLOPS figures for the programs.

 **A:** According to question 1.12.1:
 + P1: MFLOPS = 5.0e9 * 40% / (1.125e6) = 1.78e3
 + P2: MFLOPS = 1.0e9 * 40% / (0.25e6) = 1.60e3

 # 1.14
 Assume a program requires the execution of 50 × 10E6 FP instructions, 110 × 10E6 INT instructions, 80 × 10E6 L/S instructions, and 16 × 10E6 branch instructions.
-Th e CPI for each type of instruction is 1, 1, 4, and 2, respectively.
+The CPI for each type of instruction is 1, 1, 4, and 2, respectively.
 Assume that the processor has a 2 GHz clock rate.

 ## 1.14.1 [10] <§1.10>
 By how much must we improve the CPI of FP instructions if we want the program to run two times faster?